Follow us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 Precise Technique Maximizes Probability of Success

 Precise technique is required to maximize the effectiveness of viscosupplementation.
 Unlike steroids that have a local effect, hyaluronic acid must be intra-articular (IA).
 If the injection is into the soft tissue, discomfort is increased and effectiveness significantly decreased.
 Therefore, an experienced musculoskeletal radiologist should be selected to perform the procedure.
-Board-certified and fellowship-trained radiologists Thomas J. Learch, Joseph C. Giaconi and Joseph Robinson at the S. Mark Taper Foundation Imaging Center, and Dr. Andrew Spitzer of Cedars-Sinai’s Department of Orthopaedic Surgery have extensive experience with the procedure.
-Our musculoskeletal radiologists have extensive experience in IA injections and with imaging guidance can ensure correct IA placement of medications including visosupplements, steroids, and anesthetics.
+Board-certified and fellowship-trained radiologists Thomas J. Learch, Joseph C. Giaconi and Joseph Robinson at the S. Mark Taper Foundation Imaging Center, and Andrew Spitzer, MD, of the Cedars-Sinai Department of Orthopaedic Surgery have extensive experience with the procedure.
+Our musculoskeletal radiologists have extensive experience in IA injections and with imaging guidance can ensure correct IA placement of medications including visosupplements, steroids and anesthetics.

 Promise for Other Joints: Shoulder, Hip, Wrist